ufjschool/ob-s14/drafts/second/jamesthieke.md

 ###Roman Catholicism

-Catholicism is the largest single denomination of Christianity in America, the world’s most popular religion.
+Catholicism is the largest single denomination of Christianity in America and the world’s most popular religion.
 The Catholic Church is based in Rome and has been enormously influential in the history of Europe.

 According to Catholic doctrine, when a person dies, that person’s soul is judged on the merit of his or her life and actions.
 If the soul was good, it gets an eternal reward in heaven; if it still needs some cleansing, it will be purified in purgatory; and if it was wicked, it will be sent to eternal punishment in hell.